MaikMichel/dockawex/README.md

 export VIRTUAL_HOST=your.domain.com
 export LETSENCRYPT_HOST=your.domain.com
 export LETSENCRYPT_EMAIL=your.admin-mail@somewhere.com
-# during test comment that out because letsencrypt does not allow
+# during test set to true because letsencrypt does not allow
 # more than 5 calls per week
-#- LETSENCRYPT_TEST=true
+export LETSENCRYPT_TEST=false
 # with that info we say hello to our dyndns-service

+# APEX Appliction-Number to redirect on /
+APP_NUM=100

 # curl to
 export DDNS_USER=your-ddns-user